-Secondary containment is a principle line of defense that many facilities use to keep spills from tanks, containers and oil-filled equipment from entering the environment.
+Secondary containment is a principal line of defense that many facilities use to keep spills from tanks, containers and oil-filled equipment from entering the environment.
 Secondary containment is required for anyone storing hazardous waste onsite and it’s a key component of stormwater and Spill Prevention Control and Countermeasures (SPCC) plans.

 Indoors, the formula for secondary containment is fairly simple.
 Figure out the volume of liquids that will be stored in the confined area and make it big and/or tall enough to contain 10 percent of that total volume or 100 percent of the largest container, whichever of those two numbers is greater.